stefanjudis/pwt-workshop/lessons/02-writing-tests/08-gathering-web-perf-metrics.md

 **Tasks**

-- [ ] Gather performance metrics and attach them to your test reports.
+- [ ] Gather performance metrics and attach them to your test reports as an annotation.